pranav-prakash/jmtpfs/README.md

 Next run

-`jmtpfs -o local <path to created folder>`
+`jmtpfs -o local [path to created folder]`

-Where <path to created folder> is replaced by the posix path.
-For example:
+Where [path to created folder] is replaced by the posix path.

-'jmtpfs -o local ~/Desktop/nexus'
+For example: `jmtpfs -o local ~/Desktop/nexus`

 The `-o local` flag creates a local mount so that it appears in the finder sidebar.

 You can then access the files on the device as if it were a normal disk.

-Passing the -l option will list the attached MTP devices.
+Passing the `-l` option will list the attached MTP devices.

-You can choose which device to mount with the -device option (use the -l option to find the device id)
+You can then choose which device to mount with the `-device` option.

-You can pass -h for help.
+You can pass `-h` for help.

 Unmounting can be done via the finder (eject) or via the osx standard umount

 ##Performance and implementation notes:

-libmtp (and I assume the MTP protocol itself) doesn't support seeking within a file or partial file reads or writes.
+Libmtp (and I assume the MTP protocol itself) doesn't support seeking within a file or partial file reads or writes.
 You have to fetch or send the entire file.
 To simluate normal random access files, when a file is opened the entire file contents are copied from the device to a temporary file.
 Reads and writes